learning2hash/learning2hash.github.io/index.md

 ### Welcome

-Welcome, you've found one of the internet's most comprehensive surveys on the exciting and fast changing field of learning-to-hash!
+Welcome, you've found one of the internet's most comprehensive survey's on the exciting and fast changing field of learning-to-hash!
 With [Jeff Dean's](https://twitter.com/jeffdean/status/1063679694283857920?lang=en) recent keynote at [NeurIPS 2018](https://nips.cc/Conferences/2018), learned [index structures](https://dl.acm.org/citation.cfm?id=3196909) of which learning-to-hash is an important sub-field, is gaining more prominence in the research literature.
 We have put together this website to help researchers learn about, share and more easily discover recent work in the field.
 If you've enjoyed this resource or have feedback [we'd](mailto:sean.j.moran@gmail.com) be happy to hear from you.

 ### Background